SethRobertson/GitBestPractices/index.md

     hope that the commit will be usable.
 After all, that future bisector might be you.

-    Other people argue against this (especially in highly decentralized environments) because it explicitly records that the person who performed the merge tested that the two histories were combined properly (as opposed to the hidden history with implicit blame of rebase).
+    Other people argue against this (especially in highly decentralized environments) because doing a merge explicitly records who performed the merge, which provides someone to blame for inadequate testing if two histories were not combined properly (as opposed to the hidden history with implicit blame of rebase).

     Still others argue that you are unable to automatically discover when someone else has [rewritten public history](#pubonce) if you use `git